nrobb/TASTER_site/_posts/2015-05-08-executive-functions.md

 Task switching – also sometimes called ‘shifting’ – is an executive function.
 Executive functions are general control processes that regulate human cognition; for example, when we resist the urge to eat a lot of cake, our executive functioning is involved.

 There have been several models of executive functions proposed, but (the most widely-accepted)[ http://cdp.sagepub.com/content/21/1/8.abstract] identifies three such functions:

--Shifting: allows us to move flexibly from one mental set or task to another.
+* Shifting: allows us to move flexibly from one mental set or task to another.
--Inhibition: allows us to override dominant responses or impulses.
+* Inhibition: allows us to override dominant responses or impulses.
--Updating: allows us to constantly add/delete working memory contents.
+* Updating: allows us to constantly add/delete working memory contents.

 It is important to note that, according to this model, the three functions both share a common core (i.e. they involve a common underlying ability) but also show some diversity (i.e. there are some extra abilities specific to some executive functions).